- Python Basics

 \xnn | Hexadecimal notation |

-Python Escape Sequence Characters Example
+Example of Python Escape Sequence Characters

 print("\t\t\tPython String") print("\t\t\t \\ \\ \\ \\ \\ \\ \\") print("\t\t\t\tby") print("\t\t\tcodescracker.com") print("\t\t\t \\ \\ \\ \\ \\ \\ \\") print("\nThanks to all Python programmer,") print("who are visiting \"codescracker.com\" to improve the skill.")

-The snapshot given below shows the sample output produced by above program, demonstrating the use of escape sequence characters in Python:
+The snapshot given below shows the sample output produced by the above program, demonstrating the use of escape sequence characters in Python:

 print("Enter the String: ", end="") x = input() print("Enter the Number of times to Repeat: ", end="") t = int(input()) x = x*t print("\nNow the String is:") print(x)